Kiddie-1410/Phongs-Adventure/_posts/2023-10-18-tarot-deck-structure.markdown

 ## A deck stucture

 A tarot deck usually have 78 cards.
-It's said 'usually' cause there are some decks have 1 or 2 more cards depend on creator if they need to add more meaning to the deck. <br>
+It's said 'usually' cause there are some decks have extra of 1 or 2 more cards depend on creator if they need to add more meaning to the deck. <br>

 In that 78 cards, there are 2 parts: Major Acana and Minor Acana.<br>